Mary-140807/Mary-140807/README.md

 <h1 align="center">Hello!!
 I'm Mariana<img src="https://www.emojiall.com/images/animations/joypixels/128px/growing_heart.gif" width="32" ></h1>

 <br>
-I am a student at the National University of Colombia, studying statistics.
-I enjoy listening to music, playing the guitar, reading, and drawing.
+I am a student at the National University of Colombia (UNAL), studying statistics.
+I enjoy listening to music, reading, and drawing.
 I also like learning a little bit of everything, and I am very interested in programming.